007-Ozalp/Ocean-Data-post-processing/README.md

 Then you can use the following Jupyter notebooks to manipulate the files (or download the ocean_data.nc):

-."interpolation.ipynb" explaines how to do an Vertical profile interpolation for selected levels with using numpy.interp function.
+."interpolation.ipynb" explaines how to do a Vertical profile interpolation for selected levels with using numpy.interp function.

 ."temperature_by_depth.ipynb" shows a graph to see the Vertical Profondity in the ocean_data.nc file through xarray function.